- Carbs (carbohydrates) are a source of energy found naturally in grains, fruits, vegetables, and dairy foods.

 How many carbohydrates should I be eating?

 The amount of carbohydrates a person should eat depends on their age, gender, size, and activity level so it is different for each individual.
 In general, try to follow the MyPlate model and make half of your plate fruits and veggies, and the other half whole grains and protein.
 If you do this, approximately half of your day’s total calories will come from carbohydrates in the form of fruit, vegetables, grains, legumes, and dairy.
 Keep in mind that athletes or those who do intense physical activity need more carbs in their diet.
-Think of the sources of carbohydrate in your meal; if there are several sources of simple carbohydrates (such as the bun on a hamburger, french fries, and a soda), you may be able to decrease the portion of carbs.
+If you think you might need to decrease the portion of carbs on your plate, first think about how you can increase the other sections, such as by adding additional vegetables and protein.

 What’s the difference between carbohydrates and gluten?